nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Removing a company from favourites: 'unfav'
+### Removing a company from favourites: `unfav`

-Labels an existing company as a favourite
+Unlabels an existing company as a favourite.

 Format: `unfav INDEX`